-A few weeks ago, a friend of mine was asking me why she couldn't find the recipe for Hot Buttered Rum on the site.
-I realized it's because I had never posted it.
-It's time to fix that!
+A few weeks ago, a friend was asking why she couldn’t find the recipe for Hot Buttered Rum on the site.
+We realized it’s because we had never posted it.
+It’s time to fix that!

 There are a couple schools of thought when it comes to Hot Buttered Rum.
 One is that the best recipe is actually not for the cocktail at all but rather a batter that you use as the basis for the drink.
-It's hard to deny that a good batter recipe probably makes a fantastic cocktail, but there is another approach that I find appealing for a different reason.
-It follows the idea that if a recipe is too hard or just too time consuming, you probably aren't going to make it.
-I am not one to back away from a challenge, but I also recognize that not everyone wants to commit to a full-blown batter recipe when they only want to mix one or two drinks.
+It’s hard to deny that a good batter recipe probably makes a fantastic cocktail, but there is another approach that we find appealing for a different reason.
+It follows the idea that if a recipe is too hard or just too time consuming, you probably aren’t going to make it.
+We don’t like to back away from a challenge, but we also recognize that not everyone wants to commit to a full-blown batter recipe when they only want to mix one or two drinks.
 Batters are usually made in bulk resulting in a quantity suitable for a houseful of guests.
-You can often freeze it if you don't use it all at once, but it just seems like a lot of extra work when all you want is a single cocktail to chase away the chill in the air.
-That's why I have always enjoyed the recipe Robert Hess featured on one of his videos.
-It's simple, does not take much time, and you can get away with making just a single glassful.
+You can often freeze it if you don’t use it all at once, but it just seems like a lot of extra work when all you want is a single cocktail to chase away the chill in the air.
+That’s why we have always enjoyed the recipe Robert Hess featured on one of his videos.
+It’s simple, does not take much time, and you can get away with making just a single glassful.

 Hot Buttered Rum